-Vogue apologizes for misidentifying Muslim-American journalist Noor Tagouri
+Vogue mixed her up with a different Muslim woman.
+She's devastated

 "When people are covering a story and being reckless about fact-checking or making sure that they're covering the story in a way that isn't putting the community they're taking about in danger, they're not thinking about how this is going to actually affect the people who are being talked about."

+Tagouri said some outlets reached out to her and apologized, leading to newsroom trainings on covering the Muslim community with sensitivity.

 "When people in newsrooms who are covering our community are just turning stories out and not really thinking about 'how is the way I'm reporting the story going to affect the Muslim community today?'
-There's this huge disconnect," Tagouri said at the time, revealing that some media outlets had later apologized for the mistake.
+There's this huge disconnect," Tagouri said at the time.

 Moving the conversation forward